namkyodai/assetmetrics/exampleSite/content/english/project/2016-bayer.md

 * MEPF Assessment:
   *	Building permission (compliance with building codes & regulations, test certificates; fire department certification, elevator certification);
   *	Acceptance of authorities and / or experts;
-  *	Directly visible deviation from building permission requirements, identified by Arcadis during the site visit.
+  *	Directly visible deviation from building permission requirements, identified by the team during the site visit.

 The review of regulatory requirements will be focused on potential material issues, i.e. issues that hold a financial risk above threshold.